mylk/ojah/README.md

 - crawler
 - classifier

-The first two, are placed on the same container, without any particular reason, but it would be more legit to get separated.
+Each one is placed on a separate Docker container, in case more than one instance is required for any of them.

 ### Sentiment analysis